 - Management and Maintenance of Instructional Technology Equipment: The Instructional Technologist supervises and approves the purchases, installation and maintenance of all instructional technology equipment at UNM-Valencia. - Workshops: Workshops are offered in a wide range of areas including computers, audio visual equipment, online and hybrid instruction, pedagogy, and classroom management.
 Brown bag lunch seminars will be held covering a variety of topics. - Other Workshops, Classes and Seminars: Each term the TLC will provide workshops, classes and seminars to help the faculty and staff learn new skills and concepts so that they may better support student learning.
 Classes will include computer software applications, instructional media development, electronic communication skills and teaching methods. - ➡ Individual Consultations to Faculty and Staff: Faculty can receive assistance developing strategies to improve student learning.
 Resources, mentors, and information will be provided.
-All consultations will be confidential. - ➡ Instructional Technology Tutorials: The Center will provide tutorials for faculty and staff that need help with computer applications and technology. - Assistance with Instructional Equipment, Office and Classroom PCs: TLC staff will provide on-call faculty assistance with instructional equipment and PCs in the office and the classroom. - Classroom Capture: The TLC is your point of contact for all classroom lecture capture/MediaSite inquiries.
-You can request your classes to be scheduled for Classroom Capture by emailing Robert Castillo at rcastillo45@unm.edu. - Point-of-Contact for Instructional Software: The TLC will serve as the "router" for all instructional software requests (please see instructions below).
+All consultations will be confidential. - ➡ Instructional Technology Tutorials: The Center will provide tutorials for faculty and staff that need help with computer applications and technology. - Assistance with Instructional Equipment, Office and Classroom PCs: TLC staff will provide on-call faculty assistance with instructional equipment and PCs in the office and the classroom. - Solution Point-of-Contact for Instructional Software: The TLC will serve as the "router" for all instructional software requests (please see instructions below).